TUTORIALS & ADVICE

 • Sand the contaminated primer down to the sheet and reapply in accordance with the manufacturer's instructions, taking into account the recommendations given above.

-Sanding marks on the bodywork
+Sanding marks on bodywork

 Description